Krusteaz Cookie Mix Review and Recipes

-- Peanut Butter Chocolate Frosted: Mound cookies on baking sheet, press down with hand to flatten.
+- Peanut Butter Chocolate Frosted: Mound dough on baking sheet, press down with hand to flatten.
 When they come out of the oven, frost using canned chocolate frosting or homemade gauche made by putting 1 cup chocolate chips, 1 TB butter and 1 TB milk in the microwave for 1 minute.
 Mix and add some powdered sugar if it is too liquid (some chocolates require the powdered sugar, others don't).
 Frost when cool.
 Try not to eat too many before serving!

 Unlike the sugar cookie mix, this one is great for cutting out without adding extra flour.
 However, it helps to chill the dough a while.
 You can also just make the dough up and keep it in the refrigerator for making some quick treats when guests come over unexpectedly during the holidays.
-Here are some ideas?
+Here are some ideas:

 - Whoopie Pies: Make dough and shape into a 2-inch diameter log (like refrigerated doughs you buy) and put in refrigerator overnight.
 Slice into 1/4 inch circles.
-Bake in 350-degree oven for 10 minutes.
+Bake in a 350-degree oven for 10 minutes.
 Cool.
 Put a dab of vanilla frosting on one and put another on top to make Whoopee pie.
 These are a terrific snack for parties.

 - Gingersnaps: Use the same log and cut very thin slices.
 Put slices on a baking sheet covered with foil or parchment.
 Sprinkle sugar on top.
-Bake in 350-degree oven for about 7-8 minutes or until lightly brown.
+Bake in a 350-degree oven for about 7-8 minutes or until lightly brown.
 These are great with coffee or tea.